In this world

 “I literally just checked her profile and then she wrote…”

 Modeling this world as a network.
 The number of connections is constantly growing.
 The speed is increasing.
 There are more interactions happening now than the moment before and they are also faster.

 But it’s not only the number of connections and speed that are increasing.
 The agents within the network are unified into tightly-knit communities.
 The online recommendation algorithms ensure that we only see things that belong to our close circle, so the “filter bubbles” are formed.
 We see only things that those we interact with more often see.
 And we interact more often with those who see the same things as we see.

 What happens in this new world is that the number of coincidences increases.

-3) When I checked her profile on Facebook, it detected the visit and popped up instant chat window for her even though I didn’t write anything.
-The recommendation algorithm figured that it’s a good moment for us to talk, so it popped up Instant Chat window for both of us.
+3) When I checked her profile on Facebook, it detected the visit and popped up an instant chat window for her even though I didn’t write anything.
+The recommendation algorithm figured that it was a good moment for us to talk, so it popped up an Instant Chat window for both of us.
 She saw it appear and said “Hi”.

 Notes to oneself:

 Starting to look for it in the real.